averyfreeman/wp-md-react/README.md

 There are plenty of 'Headless CMS' static and dynamic site generators out there already, but I thought this would be a fun project to start from scratch as an educational exercise to learn the concepts involved.

-At this time, none of these features has been fully implemented.
+At this time, none of these features have been fully implemented.

 ### Feature goals: